BrunaFSFerreira/ED_G12_25-26-LabyrinthOfGlory/README.md

-# Laboratorio da Glória (Grupo 12)
+# Glory Laboratory (Group 12)
-### Trabalho de Estruturas de Dados - 2025/2026
+### Project of Estruturas de Dados - 2025/2026
-Simulador de um jogo competitivo onde os jogadores tentam alcançar o centro de um labirinto e obter o tesouro.
-O percurso inclui desafios, armadilhas, enigmas e efeitos inesperados.
-O avanço depende das escolhas e da resposta à imprevisibilidade
+Simulator of a competitive game where players try to reach the center of a maze and obtain the treasure.
+The course includes challenges, traps, puzzles, and unexpected effects.
+Progress depends on choices and response to unpredictability.